Japan–China Joint Communiqué: Draft of joint declaration

 The sections in parentheses are as appears in the original document.

 Final agreement

-From September 25 to September 30, 1972, Japanese Prime Minister Kakuei Tanaka visited the PRC at the invitation of Premier of the People's Republic of China Zhou Enlai.
+From 25 to 30 September 1972, Japanese Prime Minister Kakuei Tanaka visited the PRC at the invitation of Premier of the People's Republic of China Zhou Enlai.
 Accompanying PM Tanaka were Minister for Foreign Affairs Masayoshi Ōhira, Chief Cabinet Secretary Susumu Nikaido, and other government officials.
 Chinese Communist Party chairman Mao Zedong met Prime Minister Kakuei Tanaka on September 27.

 PM Tanaka and FM Ōhira had an earnest and frank exchange of views with Premier Zhou Enlai and Chinese Minister for Foreign Affairs Ji Pengfei on the question of normalizing relations between Japan and China, as well as other problems and matters of interest between the two countries.
 In the end, they agreed to issue the following Joint Communique: